wtraylor/modular_megafauna_model/docs/model.md

 	!include diagrams.iuml!intake_limit_levels
 @enduml

-The **functional response** is the intake rate as a function of available forage (Holling 1959\cite holling1959components) and corresponds to the “foraging limit” in the megafauna model.
+The **functional response** is the intake rate as a function of available forage (Holling 1959a\cite holling1959components) and corresponds to the “foraging limit” in the megafauna model.
 Grazers are generally thought to have a Type II functional response (Owen-Smith 2002\cite owensmith2002metaphysiological): their intake rate quickly increases with increasing food abundance towards an asymptotic maximum.
-This maximum corresponds to the “digestive limit”.
+This maximum is the rate at which an herbivore could *theoretically* ingest forage if there were no constraints of forage abundance, digestive capacity, or metabolic requirements.

+The Type II functional response is commonly expressed as a hyperbolically saturating function (Holling 1959b\cite holling1959some), which is also known as [“Michaelis–Menten” function](https://en.wikipedia.org/wiki/Michaelis%E2%80%93Menten_kinetics) in other contexts.
+The critical parameter of this function is the forage density at which the intake rate reaches half of its maximum.
+Owen-Smith (2002)\cite owensmith2002metaphysiological calls it \f$v_{1/2}\f$; Illius and O’Connor (2000) call it \f$\beta\f$.

+\note
+Illius and O’Connor (2000)\cite illius2000resource and subsequent similar models (e.g. Pachzelt et al. 2013\cite pachzelt2013coupling) use an empirically derived half-maximum intake density, \f$\beta\f$, to constrain intake.
+However, they set the *daily digestive limit* as the asymptotic maximum.
+This can successfully create a density dependence effect: when herbivore densities rise and forage becomes scarce, the intake rate *gradually* decreases.
+However, it is not congruent with the original empirical measurement of \f$\beta\f$, which assumes a *short-term* intake rate irrespective of digestive capacity.

 ![The different types of functional responses.
 This image is in the Public Domain.](images/functional_response_types.svg)